starzology banner

 Gateway Planet

-In any type of dispositor to tree, if the planet in question is a gateway planet, it gains a modicum of strength.
+In any type of dispositor tree, the gateway planet, with 1 above and 3 or more planets below it, gains a modicum of strength.

 Direction